-Google reports soaring attrition among Black women
+Google reports soaring attrition among black women

-Workers identifying as "Black+" or "Latinx+" left Alphabet Inc's Google at higher rates last year than in 2019, the company said on Thursday in its latest annual diversity report https://static.googleusercontent.com/media/diversity.google/en//annual-report/static/pdfs/google2021diversityannualreport.pdf, highlighting a persistent challenge to growing representation.

-REUTERS: Workers identifying as "Black+" or "Latinx+" left Alphabet Inc's Google at higher rates last year than in 2019, the company said on Thursday in its latest annual diversity report https://static.googleusercontent.com/media/diversity.google/en//annual-report/static/pdfs/google_2021_diversity_annual_report.pdf, highlighting a persistent challenge to growing representation.
+Workers identifying as "Black+" or "Latinx+" left Alphabet Inc's Google at higher rates last year than in 2019, the company said on Thursday (Jul 1) in its latest annual diversity report, highlighting a persistent challenge to growing representation.

 What Google calls an attrition index, with 100 as a baseline, registered at 121 last year for Black+ workers in the United States compared with 112 in 2020.
 For Latinx+ employees, it jumped to 105 last year from 97.
 Attrition soared to 146 from 110 for Black+ women, though it fell to 81 from 93 for Latinx+ women.